utkarshcmu/grafana.org/content/blog/2017-08-25-timeshift-ep10.md

 [**Visualize with RRDtool x Grafana**](http://qiita.com/atfujiwara/items/8326560944bdb11ac6c8): Atfujiwara wanted to update his MRTG graphs from RRDtool.
 This post talks about the components needed and how he connected RRDtool to Grafana.

 [**Huawei OceanStor metrics in Grafana**](https://blog.kruyt.org/oceanstor_grafana/): Dennis is using Grafana to display metrics for his storage devices.
-In this post he walks you through the setup and provides a comprehensive dashbord for all the metrics.
+In this post he walks you through the setup and provides a comprehensive dashboard for all the metrics.

 [**Grafana on a Raspberry Pi2**](https://tech.scargill.net/grafana-and-influxdb/): Pete discusses how he uses Grafana with his garden sensors, and walks you through how to get it up and running on a Pi2.